casistack/cardanoledgerstate/README.md

 ## Steps

+While this guide was configured using Linux users in mind, the is no reason why it cannot be adapted for Windows or Mac users.

 - setup remote ftp server if you dont already have
 - -windows users can download a free ftp server https://www.serv-u.com/ftp-server-windows/server-setup#:~:text=Setting%20up%20an%20FTP%20site,-Navigate%20to%20Start&text=Once%20the%20IIS%20console%20is,click%20on%20Add%20FTP%20Site.&text=In%20the%20Binding%20and%20SSL,Start%20FTP%20Site%20Automatically%20option.
 - - linux users know what to do .
 I use proftpd